top of page

 A weak smile crossed Julie’s face.
 “Thanks.
 Appreciate the ...”

 Franklin turned and waved.
 “Director, analysis is loading.
 Time to find out.”
 Julie swallowed hard as she and Marge hustled in behind him.
-“Please be it,” breathed Julie, her voice barely above a whisper.
+“Please,” breathed Julie, her voice barely above a whisper.
 Marge put her arm around her.
 They both stood like statues, watching the data flood onto Franklin’s screen.

 He spun around and yelled.
 “We’ve got them!
 We’ve got organics!”

-Julie clenched her fists.
+Julie pumped her fists.
 “Yes!
 Finally!”
 Exuberance raced up her spine.
 She grinned at Marge and said, “Franklin, put the results on the main monitor.
 Everyone needs to see this.”

 She bolted to the front of the control room.
 Three distinct bacterial DNA patterns exploded onto the giant screen, proving Julie's theory.
 Joyful tears flooded her eyes, and she gazed upward.
 “This is all because of you, Dad.”

-The night staff leapt to their feet, yelling and embracing each other.
-Watching them revel in the moment, a wave of satisfaction swelled up inside her.
-When the pandemonium subsided, Julie raised her fist and boomed, “We did it!
+The night staff leaped to their feet, yelling and embracing each other.
+Watching them revel in the moment, a wave of satisfaction swelled inside Julie.
+When the pandemonium subsided, she raised her fist and boomed, “We did it!
 We’re the first to find life outside Earth.
 Thank you all so much.
 It’s a great day for science.
 Wow, I can hardly breathe.”

 “Six long years!
 Here’s to us,” toasted Julie.
 They clinked their glasses and took a sip.